-This Masters programme is designed to provide people who have not previously studied Management with a broad introduction to all aspects of the subject including: finance, human resources, operational management, strategy and information management.
+This Masters programme is designed to provide graduates from many disciplines with a broad introduction to all aspects of management, including: finance, human resources, operational management, strategy and information management.
 The subject is studied in an international context, reflecting the reality of the global economy in which organisations operate.
-You will give you a chance to specialise in particular areas of interest in the second term.
+You will be able to specialise in particular areas of interest in the second term.

 The programme will provide you with the knowledge and skills to undertake a range of management roles in private and public sector organisations and we hope will complement knowledge and skills gained in previous studies.

 Note: the University reserves the right to change the modules on offer

 Applicants should have a good first degree (2:1 or equivalent) in any subject, or, alternatively, a good 2:2 (or equivalent) with at least two years relevant work experience.
 Please note that preference may be given to students with some prior study of business management.